tneotia/html-editor-enhanced/README.md

 This section will be updated later with more specialized and specific examples as this library grows and more features are implemented.

 ### Example for `onImageUpload` and `onImageLinkInsert`:

+Note: This example could also be easily refactored for the Summernote File plugin's `onFileUpload`, `onFileLinkInsert`, and `onFileUploadError`.

 <details><summary>Example code</summary>